 Our system monitoring detected Total Trihalomethanes (TTHM), considerably below the MCL.
 It is important to understand that the detection of this substance in the drinking water does not constitute a known health threat because it was found only at a level less than the MCL and below the level, that EPA currently feels may constitute a health threat.
-Some people who drink water containing trihalomethanes in excess of the MCL over many years experience to 2 minutes before using water for drinking or cooking.
-If you are concerned about lead in your drinking water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the EPA Safe Drinking Water Hotline at 1-800-426-4791 or at http://www.epa.gov/safewater/lead.
+Some people who drink water containing trihalomethanes in excess of the MCL over many years experience problems with their liver, kidneys, or central nervous systems, and may have increased risk of getting cancer